Refinitiv/Real-Time-SDK/CSharp/Ema/Examples/Training/Consumer/200_Series/290_Custom_Decode/ReadMe.txt

 application written to the EMA library.

-This application demonstrates basic usage of the EMA library for accessing and parsing of OMM Custom data from Refinitiv Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.
+This application demonstrates basic usage of the EMA library for accessing and parsing of OMM Custom data from Data Feed Direct (LDFD), directly from an OMM Provider application, or from an Advanced Distribution Server.

 290_Custom_Decode showcases decoding of items on custom OMM domain.